The Theater and Dance Major

 All majors attend:

-- an individual interview with faculty each semester; and
+- an individual meeting with faculty at the end of each semester; and

 - meetings during the junior year to develop senior project proposals.